Just Another Girl from the South Bronx

 “Sylvia, this is Manuel.
 He’s an assistant to the fashion designer, Gianni Versace.”
 Manuel reaches for Sylvia’s hand and shakes it.
 “Miss Sylvia, Signor Versace met Winona today in his store.
 He would very much like to introduce himself to you.
 He thinks that your beautiful granddaughter has great potential as a fashion model and he’s asked me to invite you to dinner next Wednesday evening to discuss it.
 Are you free?”

 Wednesday night, Sylvia’s nervous about our meeting with Versace.
 I can tell.
-She probably thinks it’s all some sort of scam.
-But she steps out of her bedroom in a new dress and her best Diahann Carroll wig so she’s taking it a little seriously, at least.
-She doesn’t want to talk about it yet.
+She probably thinks it’s all some sort of scam but she steps out of her bedroom in a brand new dress and her best Diahann Carroll wig so she’s taking it a little seriously, at least.
+She doesn’t want to talk with me about it yet.
 “I need to know what he’s got in mind first,” she says.
 But wait.
 What if she says no?
 She just might, you know.
 Does that cancel our deal?
 Will he tell her about me shoplifting from his store?

 His driver picks us up at seven o’clock and by seven-forty, we’re at the boutique having our hands kissed by Signore Versace.
 I lean over and whisper in his ear.
 “You’re not gonna rat me out, are you?”
 He doesn’t even know what ratting me out means.
 But look at Sylvia.
 She’s cha-cha-ing around, ooohing and aaaaahing over the flashy sunglasses and shiny necklaces on display in the showcases.
 Flashy and shiny.
 That’s Sylvia.